 National Income Accounting – RBI Grade B Study Notes

 National Income is one of the most important topics for RBI Grade B or for any other competitive Examination.
-National Income finds it importance of the various stake holders be it IMF, World Bank or foreign investors or governments.
+National Income finds its importance of the various stakeholders is it IMF, World Bank or foreign investors or governments.

 Economic Growth – Every country measures its growth and performance using certain indicators and mechanisms.
 Economic Growth is more of a quantitative concept where the numbers obtained are compared with the previous ones or with the numbers of another country.
 Economic Growth is the capacity of a nation to produce Goods and Services in a year.